solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 failed transaction replay, runtime modifications are necessary.

 Any transaction failing the usual `check_hash_age` validation will be tested for a Durable Transaction Nonce.
-This test is TBD, some options:
+This specifics of this test are undecided, some
+options:

   1) Require that the `Nonce` instruction be the first in the transaction
     * + No ABI changes